topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 ==============

 Waypoints are displayed on the map with an icon and a title.
 It is possible to customize the waypoint icon.

-The icon of a waypoint or a set of waypoints can be set via the waypoint icons screen.
+Each waypoint is either using the default icon or another icon from the waypoint icons screen.
+Multiple waypoints can use exactly the same icon.

 The waypoint icons screen displays the list of available icons on your device.
 An example is shown below.

 .. figure:: ../_static/waypoint-ic1.png